Sandridge PE Vision

 Football Term Match Reports

 For Sport Relief we had a whole day of sport to raise some money for the charity.
-During the day, all the classes had a taster session in lacrosse, hockey and street dance – even Mrs Impey and Mr Sherwood joined in the fun with Y6 as they learnt the routine in their street dance session.
+During the day, all the classes had a taster session in lacrosse, hockey and street dance – even Mrs Impey joined in the fun with Y6 as they learnt the routine in their street dance session.
 Well done to the school council for helping throughout the planning stages.

 Sports day this year was another success: parents, as always came to support and enjoyed the family picnic ; the children encouraged each other as they made their way round the activities; and Mr Clark introduced the high jump and distance race.
 Luckily the rain didn’t stay for long and Hawking finished the day victorious.